How to Talk to Your Spouse About Money

 Talking to your spouse about money may not be at the top of your to-do list, but it's important for your marriage.
 Not talking leads to fights, busted budgets, and underfunded savings accounts.

-Financial problems are a clear red-flag that divorce is in the future, according to a study by Jeffery Dew at Utah State University.
-He found that couples that fought about money more than once a week were 30 percent more likely to get divorced.
+According to a study by Jeffery Dew at Utah State University, couples that fought about money more than once a week were 30 percent more likely to get divorced, which is why you need to learn to talk to your partner calmly about your shared financial future.

 Make a Money Date